 Certain types of capital expenditure can qualify for tax relief.

-The Annual Investment Allowance (AIA) was temporarily increased from £200,000 to £1,000,000 on 1 January 2019 and will remain at this level until 1 January 2022.
-Transitional rules will apply for financial years that span 1 January 2022.
+The Annual Investment Allowance (AIA) was temporarily increased from £200,000 to £1,000,000 on 1 January 2019 and will remain at this level until 31 March 2023.
+Transitional rules will apply for financial years that span 31 March 2023.
 This limit will apply for partnerships and sole traders.
-Expenditure on qualifying expenditure, for example plant and machinery, up to the Annual Investment Allowance will qualify for 100% relief.
+Qualifying expenditure, for example plant and machinery, up to the Annual Investment Allowance will qualify for 100% relief.

-- A first year allowance of 100% is available for new electric cars or new cars with CO2 emissions of 50g/km or less.
+- A writing down allowance of 18% is available for new and unused cars with CO2 emissions of 50g/km or less (or car is electric).

-- A writing down allowance of 6% is available for cars with CO2 emissions which are above 110g/km.
+- A writing down allowance of 6% is available for new or second hand cars with CO2 emissions which are over 50g/km.

 As a reminder, ‘new and unused’ means ‘new and not second-hand’.
 HMRC will accept, however, that a vehicle is unused and not second-hand even if it has been driven a limited number of miles for the purposes of testing, delivery, test driven by a potential purchaser, or used as a demonstration car.
 An ex-demonstrator vehicle, therefore, should be accepted as new and unused for the purposes of capital allowances.